 There is more to California than Hollywood, Disneyland, and the beach.
-If you are considering relocating to the Golden State, the following is a thumbnail sketch of the economy, demographics, environment, culture, and lifestyle.
+If you’re considering relocating to the Golden State, the following is a thumbnail sketch of the economy, demographics, culture, and lifestyle.

-Historically, the entertainment industry has been based in Los Angeles.
-Now, there is a cross-over with high-tech multimedia, and in 1996, the number of jobs in the motion picture and television business overtook aerospace (which is declining, but still viable) in California.
-If multi-media and software jobs are included, entertainment is one of the two largest industries in the state.
+Historically, the entertainment industry has been based in Los Angeles, but Hollywood is only part of the Golden State’s wide-ranging arts and entertainment industry.
+Entertainment and technology converge in California to deliver high-tech multimedia, streaming, and music-sharing services.
+In 1996, the number of jobs in the motion picture and television industries overtook aerospace (which is declining, but still viable) in California.

-Besides high-tech, entertainment, and aerospace, California boasts several other vibrant business sectors.
+In addition to high-tech, entertainment, and aerospace, California boasts several other vibrant business sectors.
 San Francisco and Los Angeles are gateways to Asian markets, both in-bound and out-bound.
-Furthermore, many major national and international financial institutions are based in Los Angeles, and several large oil companies are based in the state.
-The Central Valley is one of the largest agribusiness regions in the country, and with the state's beautiful mountains, beaches, and interesting cities, California has a thriving tourism and recreational business.
+Furthermore, many major national and international financial institutions are based in the state.

-California is the most populous state in the nation.
-Over 31 million people live here now, and the population is expected to approach 50 million by 2025.
-By then, the state will have both the highest percentage of youth (over 33% under 20) and of the most elderly in the country.
-Fifteen million people reside in the Los Angeles area of approximately 1000 square miles, and 2/3 of the state's population lives in Southern California, south of Bakersfield.
+The 2020 census shows California’s population growth rate slowing but the state still has, by far, the largest number of residents in the country.
+Almost 40 million people live here now, and the population is expected to approach 50 million by 2050.
+By then, the state will have both the highest percentage of youth (more than 33% under 20) and of the most elderly in the country.

 We hope the above information assists you in putting some reality into your California Dreamin’!